[GUIDE] Prior art searches and patents: the guide

 You will therefore ideally need to explore all the literature, beyond just the patent bases.
 Regardless of the communication channel, was the information made public?
 This is THE criterion that will take precedence during a prior art search.

-Disclosures: be careful not to shoot yourself in the foot… by disclosing!
+Spoilers: be careful not to shoot yourself in the foot… by giving away spoilers!

 Let's imagine that you filed your patent application on 1st .
 Except that on May 31, you were invited on a radio show during which you disclosed substantial elements of the technology (process, ingredients, etc.) included in the list of your technical claims...
 This sharing in space public may be retained by the Patent Office and/or by a competitor to refuse you the novelty criterion and consequently reject your patent application.